Coffee is a wonderful thing. So are naps. But have you ever wondered what would happen if you combined the two?

 Need more proof?
 A study from NASA found that a 20-minute snooze enhances motor skills and attention.
 In the study, researchers found that long-distance pilots who napped for 25.8 minutes were 50% more alert than their non-napping counterparts and performed 34% better on certain tasks.

 For women taking birth control pills or those between ovulation and the beginning of menstruation, it may take twice as long to process the caffeine.
-Additionally, though many studies have listed the benefits of napping for mama and baby, combining one with a cup of coffee might not be advised so be sure to speak with your doctor if you're pregnant.
+Additionally, though many studies have listed the benefits of napping for mama and baby, be sure to speak with your doctor if you're pregnant.

 Bottom line: Sometimes multitasking has its benefits.
 Since naps reenergize you and caffeine helps you stay awake, combining them for 20 minutes of self-care can give you the boost you need to make it through the rest of your day.

 A version of this story was originally published on October 7, 2019.
 It has been updated.